This trip has cherry picked the best experiences of Cairo, Fayoum and our beloved Luxor, also adding optional extensions to see Aswan and Abu Simble.

 Day 8: Sunrise Hot air balloons.
 Temple of Hatshepsut

 We will rise with the morning call to prayer today as we head out for truly a magical experience – a sunrise balloon tour by horseback.
 The sight as they all take flight is simply breath-taking.
 Glide through the Valley of the Kings and the farms of the West Bank watching the shadows fall away as the sun fills the sky with colour and light.
 This is a must-do activity when visiting Luxor.
-It is also possible to ride the Valley to witness this spectacle from horseback, please enquire.

 We will next head to the Temple of Habu for breakfast and a tour of the site.
 Amun, the god of air, was one of the primordial Egyptian deities famously twinned with Ra the sun god in later times.
 This memorial temple, built by Rameses III, is said to be the place where Amun first appeared according to ancient belief.
 It is an imposing structure and boasts some beautifully preserved murals and hieroglyphs.
 We visit early morning before the crowds descend so it feels like a well-kept secret!